Julian Assange: Later activities

 In December 2010 PostFinance said it was closing Assange's Swiss bank account because he "provided false information regarding his place of residence during the account opening process" but that there would be "no criminal consequences" for misleading authorities.
 WikiLeaks said the account was used to "donate directly to the Julian Assange and other WikiLeaks Staff Defence Fund" and said the closing was part of a banking blockade against WikiLeaks.

 According to the Associated Press, leaked documents from WikiLeaks include an unsigned letter from Julian Assange authorising Israel Shamir to seek a Russian visa on his behalf in 2010.
 WikiLeaks said Assange never applied for the visa or wrote the letter.
-According to the New York Times, in November 2010 "Assange had mused about seeking refuge in Russia", and Russia issued Assange a visa in January 2011.
+According to The New York Times, in November 2010 "Assange had mused about seeking refuge in Russia", and Russia issued Assange a visa in January 2011.

 According to Andrew O'Hagan, during the 2011 Egyptian revolution when Mubarak tried to close the mobile phone networks, Assange and others at WikiLeaks "hacked into Nortel and fought against Mubarak's official hackers to reverse the process".

 Over the next several years, WikiLeaks published the Guantanamo Bay files leak, the Syria Files, the Kissinger cables, and the Saudi cables.
 As of July 2015, Assange said WikiLeaks had published more than ten million documents and associated analyses; he described it as "a giant library of the world's most persecuted documents".

 Legal issues

-Swedish sexual assault allegations
+Swedish allegations of sexual offences

 Beginning in 2010, Assange contested legal proceedings in the United Kingdom concerning his extradition, requested by Sweden, for a "preliminary investigation" into accusations of sexual offences made in August 2010.
 Assange left Sweden for the UK on 27 September 2010; an international arrest warrant was issued the same day.
 He was suspected of rape of a lesser degree, unlawful coercion and three instances of sexual molestation.
 In June 2012, Assange breached bail and sought refuge at Ecuador's Embassy in London and was granted asylum.